Password Policy Best Practices for Strong Security in AD

 - Enterprise applications must support authentication of individual user accounts, not groups.

-- Enterprise applications must protect stored and transferred passwords with encryption to ensurehackers won’t crack them.
+- Enterprise applications must protect stored and transferred passwords with encryption to help keep hackers from cracking them.

-- Use multi-factor authentication (MFA) whenever possible to mitigate the security risks of stolen and mishandled passwords.
+- Use MFA judiciously to mitigate the security risks of stolen and mishandled passwords.

-- When employees leave the organization, change the passwords for their accounts.
+- When employees leave the organization, change the passwords for their accounts even if you disable the accounts.

 In addition, be sure to educate your users about the following:

 - It is vital to remember your password without writing it down somewhere, so choose a strong password or passphrase that you will easily remember.
-If you have a lot of different passwords, you can use password management tools, but you must choose a strong master key and remember it.
+If you use a password management tool, choose a strong master key and remember it.

 - If you suspect that someone else may know your current password, change it immediately.